-Bringing home a new puppy is such an exciting time, so it's very easy to overlook essential preparations during all that excitement!
+Bringing home a new puppy is such an exciting time, so it's easy to overlook essential preparations during all that excitement!

 You can take some steps to help your puppy settle into his new home quickly, comfortably and without fuss, making his life and yours much easier!
 Learn how to prepare for your new puppy's arrival and discover practical tips and advice to help your Cocker Spaniel feel at home.